OC Hospital Placed On Lockdown After Unconfirmed Reports Of Armed Man

-SANTA ANA (CBSLA) – An Orange County hospital was placed on lockdown Tuesday morning due to unconfirmed reports of reports of an armed man.
+SANTA ANA (CBSLA) – An Orange County hospital was placed on lockdown for several hours Tuesday morning due to unconfirmed reports of an armed man.

-Santa Ana police confirmed that officers responded to the Orange County Global Medical Center, located at 1001 N Tustin Ave., at 8:15 a.m. due to a 911 call from inside the hospital regarding a possibly armed man.
+Santa Ana police confirmed that officers responded to the Orange County Global Medical Center, located at 1001 N Tustin Ave., at 8:15 a.m. due to a 911 call from internal hospital phone regarding a possibly armed man.

 “The caller indicated they had a gun, that’s all the information that was relayed,” Santa Ana Police Chief David Valentin told reporters.